apache/paimon/docs/content/concepts/primary-key-table.md

 Streaming queries will continuously produce the latest changes.
 These changes can come from the underlying table files or from an [external log system]({{< ref "concepts/external-log-systems" >}}) like Kafka.
 Compared to the external log system, changes from table files have lower cost but higher latency (depending on how often snapshots are created).

-By specifying the `changelog-producer` table property when creating the table, users can choose the pattern of changes produced from files.
+By specifying the `changelog-producer` table property when creating the table, users can choose the pattern of changes produced from table files.

 {{< hint info >}}

-The `changelog-producer` table property only affects changelog from files.
+The `changelog-producer` table property only affects changelog from table files.
 It does not affect the external log system.

 {{< /hint >}}